-South Lanarkshire Council also offers a free Breakfast service, the service runs from 8.15am to 8.45am each school day.
+South Lanarkshire Council also offers a free Breakfast service.
+Loch Primary School Breakfast Club runs from 8.15am to 8.45am each school day.

 School uniform

 We ask all parents/carers to support the school by encouraging your child(ren) to adhere to the agreed dress code and the wearing of our school uniform.
 The wearing of a school uniform helps promote the identity of the school in the local community and helps create an ethos of sharing and pride in the school.